Sexual Assault Forensic Exam

 A sexual assault is a traumatic event that has emotional and physical consequences.
 It is an act of control, intimidation and violence.
-It is not your fault and you did not cause it to happen.
-What you are doing is one of the first steps toward recovery.
+If you have been sexually assaulted, it is not your fault and you did not cause it to happen.
+Getting help is one of the first steps toward recovery.

 If you desire, a forensic exam may be performed after you have been assaulted.
-There are physicians and a trained SANE (Sexual Assault Nurse Examiner) who perform forensic sexual assault exams at the IU Health Center on campus.
+There trained SANEs (Sexual Assault Nurse Examiners) who perform forensic sexual assault exams at the IU Health Center on campus.
 The availability of these providers is limited, so you may be directed to go to IU Health Bloomington Hospital Emergency Department, which is available 24 hours a day, for the examination of sexual assault victims.
 Call our clinic at (812) 855-7558 if you have further questions.

 What can I expect during the forensic exam?

-- You will be seen by a physician or a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
+- You will be seen by a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted and want to have a forensic examination.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.